Whisky 101: New Barrels or Old

 • Default Helvetica Segoe Georgia Times

 PhillyBite10Americans, of course, are renowned for their love of new things, so the fact that their law demands that bourbon must always be matured in new barrels should come as no surprise.
-Nor will it surprise those familiar with the Scottish reputation of being, shall we say, careful with money, that Scotch whisky barrels are always second-hand.
+Nor will it surprise those familiar with the Scottish reputation of being, shall we say, careful with money that Scotch whisky barrels are always second-hand.

 Liquid-gold mine: Frankfort, KentuckyCorbis

 At the same time, many distillers are coming to see the value of introducing different woods into the maturation process.
-Some have taken to “finishing” their whisky in different casks for a year or two, to modify the flavour.
+Some have taken to "finishing" their whisky in different casks for a year or two to modify the flavor.
 The Glenlivet 12-year-old, for example, is available in a variant that has been finished in a barrel made from Limousin oak, Quercus robur, from France.
-Limousin oak, which is used to mature cognac, contains a different spectrum of chemicals from Quercus alba, and this difference is discernible in the taste.
-St. George Spirits, an American distillery well-versed in eaux de vie, recently produced its first single malt whisky and used a combination of barrels during maturation.
-Some 82% of the spirit was matured in used bourbon barrels, 12% in new French oak ones, and 6% in former port casks, allowing the mingled compounds from the barrels' wood and from any previous liquid inhabitants each to make their particular contribution to the finished whisky.
+Limousin oak, used to mature cognac, contains a different spectrum of chemicals from Quercus alba, and this difference is discernible in the taste.

 Past its best, by now, alasMary Evans

-Maturation, too, differs between America and Scotland.
-Although Scotch can legally be sold once it is three years old, few serious drinkers would touch such a youthful spirit.
-In Scotland, not mere years but decades add distinction.
-That is largely to do with the climate.
-As an experiment, Maker's Mark swapped barrels with a Scottish distiller to see how much the environments of the two places affected the whisky's maturation.
 The experiment's outcome was that one year in Kentucky, with its hot summers and cold winters, was roughly equivalent to four in Scotland, with its much more consistent and humid climate.
-But even minor environmental differences can produce marked results.
+However, even minor environmental differences can produce marked results.
 As Buffalo Trace's president, Mark Brown, points out, one of the distillery's distinctive bourbons, Blanton's, comes exclusively from casks matured in the firm's only metal-sided warehouse.
 The other warehouses are brick buildings with very different thermal characteristics, yielding different-tasting bourbon.

 Save